JochimM/Delfi-PQ_FDIR/README.md

 During the process of this project, some design choices were made and are listed below:

 - The protocol was kept as simple as possible, as this was the first experience with data error analysis using a microcontroller.
 Therefore, it was decided to send the data with a fixed structure.
 The data consists of a startmarker (character 254) indicating the beginning of the message followed by the number of bytes in the message (count byte), and an endmarker (character 255) at the very end indicating the end of the message.
 Furthermore the special byte (character 253) was used in case the begin or end marker was used in the real message of the data sent.
+A message is defined to be at most 16 bytes long, including the protocol characters.
+This means that at most 13 bytes are available for sending data.
+This can easily be changed in the Arduino code by changing maxMessage to a higher value.

 - Again for the sake of simplicity, it was decided to only work with characters as the type of the data.

 - To access the memory, it was decided to only access part of the SRAM.
 For the scope of this project, this was sufficient.
 To access other parts of the memory, more experience would be required with assembler.

-- Due to time constraints, flipping of a bit is done in a random fashion in the Arduino script.
-In a later stage, it would be adviced to choose the location of the bit to be flipped, in order to investigate what location of a bit flip causes more problems.
+- Due to time constraints, flipping of a bit is done in a random fashion in the byte location that gets sent to the Arduino script.
+In a later stage, it would be adviced to choose the location of the bit to be flipped, in order to investigate more precisely what location of a bit flip causes more problems.

 ## Repository overview